What Your Percentile Ranking Means

-You achieve a Total score of 690, putting you in the 88th percentile.
-This tells you—and the schools you choose—that your Total score and skill level are greater than or equal to 88 percent of all GMAT test takers over the past three years.
+You achieve a Total score of 690, putting you in the 87th percentile.
+This tells you—and the schools you choose—that your Total score and skill level are greater than 87 percent of all GMAT test takers over the past three years.

 Note: GMAT scores are valid for five years.
 Even though your score won’t change, your percentile ranking might change when compared with a newer pool of applicants.
 Shifts tend to be gradual over long time periods.